GIScience/openrouteservice/docs/technical-details/travel-speeds/country-speeds.md

 # Country-specific Speeds
-As there are various traffic regulations in different countries, if no [maximum speed](http://wiki.openstreetmap.org/wiki/Key:maxspeed) tag is given in openstreetmap, we adjust the maximum speed according to the following key values taken from [country specific speed limits](http://wiki.openstreetmap.org/wiki/Speed_limits).
+As there are various traffic regulations in different countries, if no [maximum speed](http://wiki.openstreetmap.org/wiki/Key:maxspeed) tag is given in OpenStreetMap, we adjust the maximum speed according to the following key values taken from [country specific speed limits](http://wiki.openstreetmap.org/wiki/Speed_limits).
 This table aggregates the values in the [speed value files][svf].